jon-jacky/Piety/BRANCH.md

 Recent work in the *rewrite* branch:

+-  2 Jun 2024: Reorganize directories.
+Split *tasks* directory into
+  three: *tasking*, *threads*, and *coroutines*, rename *shells* to *python*.

+- 27 May 2024: Begin experimenting with coroutines in the *tasks* directory, still in the *rewrite* branch.

+- 24 May 2024: Finished for now adding and reorganizing links on Python language compilers, libraries, and tools in *doc/compilers.md* and *utilities.md*.

 - 11 May 2024: Change default branch at Github from *master* to *rewrite*.

 - 11 May 2024: Finish revising .md files at top level and under *doc*.